whitevanillaskies/whitebloom/docs/open_whitebloom.md

 The framework-independent parts of a module belong here:

-- `id` — unique identifier (e.g. `"com.whitebloom.markdown"`)
-- `type` — the bud type this module handles
-- `fileExtension` — e.g. `.md`, `.json`
+- `id` — unique identifier (e.g. `"com.whitebloom.focus-writer"`).
+For specific modules, this is what gets stamped as the board node's `type` when the module claims a file on drag-and-drop or creates a bud via the palette.
+- `extensions` — array of file extensions handled, e.g. `[".jpg", ".jpeg", ".png", ".webp"]`.
+Multiple modules may declare the same extensions — there is no exclusive ownership.
 - `defaultRenderer` — `'internal'` or `'external'`.
 Declares whether the bloom action opens an in-app editor or the OS default app.
-Overridable per type in `whitebloom.config.json`.
+Overridable per module in `.wbconfig`.
+- `recognizes?(resource)` — optional.
+When present, marks the module as *specific*: it inspects the file on drag-and-drop (minimally — a header, a top-level field) and returns `true` if the file belongs to its domain.
+On a `true` result, the module's `id` is stamped as the board node's `type`.
+When absent, the module is *generic*: it handles any file of its declared extensions, but never stamps a type.
+Void-typed buds (`type: null`) are opened by generic modules.
-- `createDefault()` — returns default data for a new bud of this type.
-External modules may return `null` — they reference existing files rather than creating new ones.
+- `createDefault?()` — optional.
+Returns default data for a new bud created via the palette.
+External modules that reference existing files omit this.

 ### Shell contract